You’re in. Now what?

 - Please reference the Housing Contract (located in the applications and on the RLH website) to ensure you understand the timeline and associated fees if you don’t follow instructions.
 They are happy to answer any of your questions about housing!

-All students studying outside the United States must have a current passport (with blank pages) that is valid for six months beyond your expected date of return (does not apply for students studying away in Massachusetts or Washington, D.C.).
+All students studying outside the United States must have a current passport (with blank pages) that is valid for six months beyond your expected date of return (this does not apply to students studying away in Massachusetts or Washington, D.C.).

 A passport is a legal document, issued by governments worldwide to certify proof of identity and citizenship.
 It is meant to confirm your identity when you visit another country that is not governed by your own.
 The passport includes your photo and several blank pages for official documentation when you arrive in another country.

 What is a visa for?

 Many students (though not all) will also need a visa prior to their departure.
 A visa is an official document provided by the country you wish to visit, granting you temporary permission to enter the country for a certain amount of time.
 Visas vary depending on the length of stay and the purpose of your visit.
 They can be paper documents or just a stamp in your passport, depending on the country.

 If your host country requires it, your program will provide you with student visa application information after you are admitted.
 You will need supporting documents from both your host institution and Clark.
 Follow the directions PRECISELY and in a timely fashion.
 Visa timelines may be tight and it is best to schedule an appointment AS SOON AS POSSIBLE.